rogerscuall/multi-vendor-network-workshop/5-brownfield_switches_resource_modules/README.md

 }
 ~~~
 # Key Takeaways
-* Ansible makes it easy to gather and save configs a YAML files in host_vars.
+* Ansible makes it easy to gather and save router configurations as into the host_vars directory as YAML files .
-* Ansible makes it easy to make changes on brownfield devices.
+* Ansible makes it easy to make automated changes to brownfield devices.
-* It's easy to locate configurations on devices by using network_resource_modules and filters for selecattr and map.
+* It's easy to locate configurations on devices by using network_resource_modules with filters such as selecattr and map.

 ## Return to Exercise Menu
  - [Menu of Exercises](../README.md)